Federal prosecutors in SC taking steps to curb violent crime

 According to U.S. Attorney Corey Ellis, his office is enhancing its violent crime reduction efforts and strengthening coordination with state and local partners to identify and disrupt the drivers of violent crime throughout South Carolina.

-“Gun violence erupted across the state again last weekend, continuing an unwelcome upward trend of violent crime in South Carolina,” said U.S. Attorney Ellis.
+“Gun violence erupted across the state again last weekend, continuing an unwelcome upward trend of violent crime in South Carolina,” Ellis said.
 “Unfortunately, no place in our state is immune from this violence, whether it be a school, a shopping mall, or a kids’ baseball game.
 In response, we are adapting our already robust efforts to address violent crime in South Carolina.
 We will continue to work diligently with our state and local law enforcement agencies and with federal partners to identify and bring to justice those who commit violent acts.”

 According to officials, the U.S. Attorney’s Office and its federal partners are intensifying collaboration with state and local law enforcement, seeking to pinpoint and disrupt violent offenders in their respective communities.